koa2019/cis11_fall2024/lab/lab4_sqrt/README.md

 it will compile the intSqrt.c into an object and then compile the tri.s and intSqrt.o together to make the program work.
 Then to run the program use the command

 ./tri

+Important Notes:

+    intSqrt wants a single parameter in r0, and will return the square root into r0 Here is the equation to find the hypotenuse